Bath Green Park railway station: Subsequent history

 It was operated by the Midland Railway.
 At the grouping it passed to the London, Midland and Scottish Railway.
 For almost all of its life, it was usually referred to as Bath Queen Square station, after the prestigious square about a quarter of a mile away.
-It became Bath Green Park under British Railways in 1951.
+It was Bath Green Park by British Railways from18 June 1951.

 Parts of the distinctive glass roof were damaged during bombing raids in April 1942, and the glazing was not re-instated during railway usage after the war.

 Ordinary services were local Midland trains to Bristol St Philips and Clifton Down, later to Bristol Temple Meads, and S&D trains to Templecombe and beyond.